 Incorporate a Sociedad Anónima in Costa Rica

 A Sociedad Anónima (SA) is the most popular form of business organisation in Costa Rica.
 After you have submitted the company name of your SA to us, we will check the availability of your proposed company name and reserve it with the Public Registry free of charge.
 You can carry out a free name check now using our Company Name check service.
-A Costa Rican company name must be unique and approved by the registry prior to incorporation, the company name may be in English, provided it is accompanied with the corresponding Spanish translation.
+A Costa Rican company name must be unique and approved by the registry prior to incorporation, the company name may be in English, provided it is accompanied by the corresponding Spanish translation.
 The suffix Sociedad Anonima or S.A. must be included with the purpose of identifying the nature of the business entity.

 The Articles of Incorporation drafted by Formacompany must be signed by the founding shareholders and notarised by a Costa Rican public notary.
 The Registry will then issue an official entity registration card number (cédula jurídica) and assign registration entry numbers (citas de inscripción).

 Once incorporated the entity should seal six books with the Revenue Administration Seals Unit, these are three sets of minute books and three sets of accountancy records must be maintained.
 One set is for the directors’ use, one is for the shareholders and the third must be kept in the registered office.
 We will assist you with all aspects of these requirements and take care of the drafting and filing of all documents on your behalf.